 This article discusses what an injury lawyer should do when you hire them.

 When you’ve been injured, your life is interrupted in a bad way.
-You have a whole new set of problems you probably never had before.
-The problem is, there are so many billboard, TV, radio, internet, bus-stop bench with lawyer advertising it seems like that’s the only kind of lawyers there are.
-However, you know what your problems are and that they’re not getting addressed.
+You have a whole new set of problems on top of the daily tasks you had.
+These are problems you never had before.
+The problem is when you try to look for a lawyer there are so many billboard, TV, radio, internet, bus-stop bench full of lawyer advertising.
+It seems like that’s the only kind of lawyers there are.
+And every one of those ads is promising it is “for the people, ” “we fight for you” “free case evaluation” (that’s required by the Florida Bar).
+Finally, you pick one because that lawyer has the most ads.
+You think: “He (or she) must be good, s/he advertises so much.”
+However, you know what your problems are and that they’re not getting addressed by this BTS lawyer you hired.
 If that’s the case, you know there’s a difference.
 You wouldn’t be googling around if the lawyer you have is really helping you.

 There are several things you want out of a lawyer.
 Right away, you need help with and relief from the problems the injury has caused.
 You need someone to handle all the problems from your injury while you get back your life.
 You need someone who’s got experience, someone to guide you, someone knows how to get back what was taken from you.
 You need guidance of an experienced lawyer’s advice, counseling, and you need action against the insurance company that is giving you no help.
 These needs must be legally analyzed and get fixed.
 The right lawyer delivers on these needs.
 You don’t want to hire a lawyer you have to make excuses for or you regret calling.
 So, you need to know what an injury lawyer should do for you.